WebAssembly/design/Nondeterminism.md

   * *Local*: when nondeterministic execution occurs, the effect is local, there is no "spooky action at a distance".

+The [rationale](Rationale.md) document details why WebAssembly is designed as detailed in this document.

 The limited, local, nondeterministic model implies:
   * Applications can't access data outside the sandbox without going through appropriate APIs, or otherwise escape the sandbox.